zultron/dovetail-automata.github.io/_includes/features.md

 # Statement

-We help hardware companies design and build control software, and make their application accessible to consumers anywhere.
+We help hardware companies design, build and deploy control software accessible by consumers anywhere, on any device.

 - Integrate open source software to solve your problem.
 - Access your app from anywhere